• Portfolio

 I didn’t write this for sympathy.
 I wrote this because I don’t want another photographer—or anyone shooting analog—to lose work over something avoidable.
 I did everything right.
 And I still lost my images.

 Am I pushing Delta for a refund?
-Meh, it’s like $75 bucks.
+Meh, it’s around $75.
 The sentimental value is more.
-What I really want is policy change.
+What I really want is a policy change.

 I want airlines and airport security to recognize that film photography is alive and real.
 That our work matters.
 That the solution—hand checks—already exists.